 In September and October, the Ottawa area is filled with beautiful fall colours… as well as ghosts, goblins and treats!
-This year, popular Halloween festivities are back to haunt you (some have been modified for health and safety), plus a few new live and virtual options.
+This year, popular Halloween festivities are back (some have been modified for health and safety), plus a few new live and virtual options.
 Whether you want to get spooked in the city, the countryside, or at home, you’ll enjoy these Halloween-themed events and activities (in order of start date) in Canada’s capital region.

-Haunted Walks of Ottawa – Guided tours and virtual experiences
+Haunted Walks of Ottawa – Guided tours and new virtual experiences

 Various locations and dates

-The Haunted Walk offers both on-location and at-home spooky fun.
-Join one of their popular walking tours of downtown Ottawa and follow a cloaked guide to hear about some of the city’s dark past.
+The Haunted Walk is offering both on-location and at-home spooky fun.
+Join one of their popular walking tours of downtown Ottawa and follow a cloaked guide as they recount the city’s dark past.
 One tour takes you inside the historic Carleton County Jail-turned-hostel which is known as one of the most haunted buildings in North America.
 Tours are offered after dark, plus a less spooky afternoon option to visit the jail.

-In addition, you can attend Virtual Haunted Campfires on select evenings, or watch previously held sessions online.
-During each campfire, top storytellers, haunted tour guides and ghost researchers from around the world share some of their favourite ghost stories and terrifying tales (family-friendly, but best for ages 12 and up due to frightening content).
+And for a special LIVE online experience, try the Virtual Haunted Campfires on select evenings in October.
+Top storytellers, haunted tour guides and ghost researchers from around the world share some of their favourite ghost stories and terrifying tales around a virtual campfire (family-friendly, but best for ages 12 and up due to frightening content).

 Each year, Proulx Maple & Berry Farm, located just 30 minutes east of downtown Ottawa, is transformed into a giant Halloween playground during the daytime.
 Enjoy mazes, wagon rides and other farm fun (weekends and some weekdays).

 And at night, the farm becomes Skreamers – A Haunting Experience, a spooky site where there have been reports of blood-curdling screams, a foul stench, unexplained power outages, and inexplicably large crops.
 Skreamers is not recommended for children under 10, except during family hour from 6:00 p.m. to 7:00 p.m.
 (Fridays and Saturdays).